Scala Data Centers Unveils 2023 Sustainability Report alongside Exclusive Sustainability Sponsorship at ITW 2024

 "Through operational efficiency, energy and water conservation, carbon footprint reduction, education investment, and a culture of integrity, we embody sustainability at our core," adds Christiana Weisshuhn, Senior Director of ESG and Communications at Scala.
 "Our sponsorship at ITW 2024 presents an opportunity to influence the global tech community and champion sustainable practices that pave the way to a greener future."

-ITW will take place May 15-17 in National Harbor, Maryland.
+ITW takes place May 15-17 in National Harbor, Maryland.
 Throughout the event, Scala will engage in critical discussions and share successful strategies for sustainable infrastructure development.
 This involvement underscores Scala's commitment to setting new sustainability standards within the tech industry and advancing environmentally conscious operations.

 About Scala Data Centers